zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 called 'actions'.
 Steps can be executed conditionally.
 Importantly, all steps of a job run on the same machine.
 As such they can read and write to and from the same filesystem.
 Information from previous steps can also be directly accessed.

-# :steam_locomotive: Where we start our journey
+# 🚂 Where we start our journey

 Here at ZenML, we've made it our mission to build a tool that spans the complete development process of machine learning solutions in Python.
 Such a lofty vision comes with its own set of challenges.
 Not least of which is the shear scale